aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 ### Run these package.json scripts in your terminal in this order:

+* Server Side:
 1. npm run launch (to create docker container)
 2. npm run migrate (to create graphql migration)
 3. npm run seed (to load seed into your mongoDB database)
 4. npm run seed:game (to load seed into your graphql database)
 5. npm run build (to create a build file for the project)
 6. npm run start-dev (to see this project in the browser via localhost)

+* Client Side:

+7. After you start the server, cd into the client folder
+8. npm run build (for good measure)
+9. npm run start (to start your client)
+10. When it says you are already running port 5050, select yes to run the client on another port
+10. When in the client localhost, click on the Popular Games topnav link to see 25+ items of my MongoDB datastore
+11. When in the client localhost, click on the Card Games topnav link to see 25+ items of my graphql datastore

 ## Additional Notes: